 There’s a vast difference between the French Toast most Americans make on the weekends, and what Pain Perdu is meant to be.

 In France, Pain Perdu is nearly an art form.
 It has been perfected over centuries.
 There’s a method.
+There’s a ratio.
 There’s an expectation.

 Here in the United States, French Toast is an afterthought.
 We open the fridge and think, “Great!
 I’ve got a few pieces of sandwich bread left, and a couple of eggs… French Toast!”